jackjwilliams/jackjwilliams.github.io/_posts/2016-02-25-hangfire-windows-service.md

 {% endhighlight %}

 For now I'm using the same database that my project is in simply because I don't need to scale that far out (yet).
-When ready I can update my cloud infrastructure, add a  (I database and modify this connection string.
+When ready I can update my cloud infrastructure, add a database and modify this connection string.
 Pretty sweet!

 ### Problem #3: Custom Razor Templating